 Letting Google Know What to Crawl First

 Google’s spiders will crawl your site whether or not you have a sitemap.
 However, you can tell Google which pages you are prioritizing when you submit a sitemap via GSC.
 Google has a limited amount of crawl time dedicated to each site.
 And to make the most of that crawl time, you’d want to tell Google which pages you think the spiders should crawl first.

-To start that process, go to Crawl> Sitemaps:
+To start that process, go to Index> Sitemaps:

-Once you’re there, you can go to Add/Test Sitemap, and then plug in the location of the sitemap you want to submit.
+Once you’re there, you can go add a sitemap by plugging in the location of the sitemap, and then clicking on SUBMIT.